bu-ist/bu-learning-blocks/data-structure.md

     "answers": [
       {
         "answer": "Yes, that is correct",
-        "feedback": "Please join the elections sir, we need more people like you!"
+        "feedback": "Please join the elections sir, we need more people like you!", "correct": false
       },
       {
         "answer": "No, that equation is wrong",